Robin Padilla: Impeachment of Sara Duterte

-Robin Padilla has opposed the removal of vice president Sara Duterte in response to her impeachment.
+Robin Padilla has opposed the removal of vice president Sara Duterte in response to her first impeachment.
 Even before the impeachment in February 2025, Padilla has committed to "definitely vote no" for Duterte's removal from office a month prior.
 He also filed a resolution that sought to terminate the impeachment proceedings on June 9, 2025.
 He has signalled his loyalty to the Duterte family stating that should he be "burned", he will "smell like Rodrigo Roa Duterte".